michaelavila/orc/README.md

 orc.sequence loadData, renderContent
 ```

+The important differences are obviously the orc.sequence and two orc.waitFor
+calls.
 Both of these programs have the same output:

 ```bash
 $ coffee example.coffee